 Yes.
 If your site is on the Advanced Commerce plan and using the Secure SSL setting, your customers will see your custom domain during checking.
 If you’re using the Insecure setting, they’ll see a URL beginning with https://secure.squarespace.com… instead.

-Do SSL-enabled sites support HSTS or HPKP?
+Do SSL-enabled sites support HPKP?

 Do I need to create a CSR to use SSL with Squarespace?